How to Develop a Blended Learning Training Program

 - Discussion Boards and Forums

 - Gamification Programs

-Example of a Blended Learning Program
+Example Of A Blended Learning Plan

-A blended learning program could start with Instructor-Led Learning that allows the students to meet the instructor and each other in one brick-and-mortar location.
+A blended learning plan could start with Instructor-Led Learning that allows the students to meet the instructor and each other in one brick-and-mortar location.
 During that seminar, there can be a Virtual Reality activity that is done in smaller groups.
 Then the students can be assigned eLearning homework that is hosted on an LMS platform, and the answers can be reviewed on a discussion forum or reviewed through a hosted video.

 With a blended learning program, you can leverage the strengths of each form of training — the powerful social learning inherent in ILT; the self-paced control given to learners in eLearning; and the unparalleled engagement in immersive learning.
 Such an all-encompassing approach helps to deliver the knowledge retention and behavior change your company seeks.

-How to Develop a Blended Learning Program
+How To Develop A Blended Learning Training Plan

 With that, here are the steps to take to develop a blended learning program.